 Vietnam’s property market is hot and massive infrastructural projects are planned in places like Hanoi and Ho Chi Minh City.
-The new metro lines and other investment help to drive up the property prices, rental yields range up to 8%.
+The new metro lines and other investments help to drive up the property prices, rental yields can range up to double digits.

 Investors sometimes ask me whether it’s possible to receive local financing to buy property in Vietnam.
 I decided to do more deep research on the topic and to write this article, where I explain how to finance your property in Vietnam as a foreigner.